 However, if you aren’t in desperate need of a specific product, consider waiting to make the purchase.
 Buying last-minute purchases usually results in in a product that is good, but isn’t exactly what you really wanted or needed.

 I know this because I’ve done it.
 You end up buying the first thing you see and not taking the necessary time to compare the options.

 More than once in my teaching career, I have been found frantically printing and laminating task cards 3 minutes before I was due to pick up my class from lunch.

 So before logging onto the website, take just five minutes to consider the four questions we have examined.
 Then once these questions are answered, you’re ready to start working through those TpT search results.

 Obviously, when considering ways to search on TpT, this is where most people begin.
 I typically use this search bar when I’m simply browsing, or when I’m curious about the number of products available for a given topic.

-Unfortunately, this will most likely yield a ridiculously large number of TpT search results because it’s a GENERAL search.
-Therefore, it’s going to be the least effective way to explore your resource options if you’re limited on time.
+Unfortunately, this will most likely yield a ridiculously large number of TpT search results because it’s just a GENERAL search.
+So if you’re limited on time, this is definitely the LEAST effective way to explore your resource options.

 If you have a particular shop you enjoy perusing, this will be the best way to search on TpT for you.

 To explore any specific store, go to the shop’s page, and about halfway down on the right, you will see another search bar.
 This is the shop search bar.

 From here, you can analyze any product that particular seller has available.
 But remember, these search results are ONLY for this store.